Regular Potential Games: Regular Equilibria in Potential Games

 Let the Hessian of $U$ taken with respect to $C$ be given by

 Note that this definition of the Hessian restricts attention to the components of $x$ that are free (i.e., unconstrained) under $C$.
-That is, $\tilde \vH(x)$ taken with respect to $C$ is the Hessian of $U\vert_{\Omega_C}$ at $x$.
+That is, $\tilde \vH(x)$ taken with respect to $C$ is the Hessian of $U\vert_{X_C}$ at $x$.

-\begin{definition} [Second-Order Degenerate Equilibrium] Let $\Gamma$ be a game with identical payoffs.
-We say an equilibrium $x^* \in X$ is \emph{second-order degenerate} if the Hessian $\tilde{\vH}(x^*)$ taken with respect to $\carr(x^*)$ is singular, and we say $x^*$ is \emph{second-order non-degenerate} otherwise. \end{definition} \begin{definition}[Second-Order Degenerate Game] We say a game is second-order degenerate if it has an equilibrium that is second-order degenerate, and we say the game is second-order non-degenerate otherwise. \end{definition}
+\begin{definition} [Second-Order Degenerate Equilibrium] Let $\Gamma$ be a potential game with potential function $U$.
+We say an equilibrium $x^* \in X$ of $\Gamma$ is \emph{second-order degenerate} if the Hessian $\tilde{\vH}(x^*)$ taken with respect to $\carr(x^*)$ is singular, and we say $x^*$ is \emph{second-order non-degenerate} otherwise. \end{definition} \begin{definition}[Second-Order Degenerate Game] We say a game is second-order degenerate if it has an equilibrium that is second-order degenerate, and we say the game is second-order non-degenerate otherwise. \end{definition}

-\begin{remark} Note that both forms of degeneracy are concerned with the interaction of the utility function (or more generally, the potential function---see Section \ref{sec_regularity_in_pot_games}) and the ``face'' of the strategy space containing the equilibrium $x^*$.
-If $x^*$ touches one or more constraints, then first-order non-degeneracy ensures that the gradient of the potential function is nonzero normal to the face $\Omega_{\carr(x^*)}$, defined in \eqref{def_C_face}.
-Second-order non-degeneracy ensures that, restricting $U$ to the face $\Omega_{\carr(x^*)}$, the Hessian of $U \big\vert_{\Omega_{\carr(x^*)}}$ is non-singular.
-If $x^*$ is contained within the interior of $X$, then the first-order condition becomes moot and the second-order condition reduces to the standard definition of a non-degenerate critical point. \end{remark}